njtransit 9 months ago

 Also, just wondering, what do you think is the problem with turmeric and paprika?

-• sroussey a day ago
+• sroussey 9 months ago

 The preservatives in flour / bread / etc are illegal in Europe.
 My sister is allergic and can’t have any bread in the USA.
 But can in France and Italy.

-• raydev a day ago
+• raydev 9 months ago

 Please share the names of these preservatives.

-• waihtis a day ago
+• waihtis 9 months ago

 Yeah, things like titanium dioxide are considered a carcinogen by the International Agency for Research on Cancer (IARC) yet FDA says its safe for use in food.
 But i guess trust the science and authorities

-• pas 17 hours ago
+• pas 9 months ago

 IARC usually says that something has carcinogenic potential, which is almost completely useless information for something that we already ingest in absurd quantities without a cancer epidemic.

-• raydev a day ago
+• raydev 9 months ago

 > a lot of the weird artificial junk that are allowed to be put into your food is illegal in Europe